 Prior to his recent election to Congress, LaHood served four years in the Illinois State Senate, beginning in 2011.
 LaHood spent more than nine years as a State and Federal Prosecutor.
 From 2001-2006, he worked for the U.S. Department of Justice as an Assistant United States Attorney in Las Vegas, Nevada.
 LaHood has also served as an Assistant State’s Attorney in Cook County and Tazewell County.
 From 2006 up until his election to the House of Representatives, he practiced with the Peoria law firm of Miller, Hall & Triggs.

 Recognizing the need for reform, LaHood has fought to increase transparency and promote ethical behavior.
-Since taking office, he casted his vote for Paul Ryan for Speaker of the House, believing Ryan’s leadership will bring common sense, Midwestern values back to Washington.
 He looks to build a strong, pro-growth economy, while fighting to reduce a terrific deficit that threatens the future of our children and grandchildren.

 LaHood, a third generation Peorian, graduated from Spalding High School.
 He earned a B.A. from Loras College and holds a J.D. from The John Marshall Law School.
 In 2013, he was selected as an Edgar Fellow, a program run by former Governor Jim Edgar, which highlights future Illinois leaders.
 In 2008, LaHood was recognized in Peoria as a 40 Leaders Under Forty award winner.
 An avid runner, he has completed five marathons.